 From the very start, Bionicle was a cultural phenomenon and a massive financial success for the LEGO Company, helping them gradually climb out of the monetary pit they’d fallen into in the late Nineties.
 It’s difficult to point to a primary reason why Bionicle resonated with so many children.
 Perhaps it was because of the aggressive approach to marketing or the sheer amount of trial and error from the team going through Cybots, Slizer/Throwbots, RoboRiders, and Boneheads of Voodoo Island.
 The most likely possibility is simply that Bionicle had a mysterious vibe to it that immediately drew in anyone who was between the ages of 4 and 12 in 2001.
 It was completely alien with its wild and conflicting blend of influences.
 Bionicle absolutely defied the conventional wisdom that shaped other toy lines.
 There wasn’t an attempt to include talking animals or relatable human characters, and as a result it made younger kids feel sophisticated while still being appealing to jaded preteens who had outgrown other playthings.

 Bionicle had a cutting-edge feel, mostly because of how it incorporated technology into its storytelling.
-The zeitgeist at the dawn of the new millennium was defined by everything that confirmed you were living in the future, from iPods with their sexy lack of sharp corners to Neopets living on your computer screen.
+The zeitgeist at the dawn of the new millennium was defined by a reassurance you were living in the future, from iPods with their sexy lack of sharp corners to Neopets living on your computer screen.
 However, Bionicle wasn’t entirely reliant on its multimedia presence.
 The early 2000s were a transitional time, and some kids were more plugged-in than others.
 On the playground, those of us who were less online heard about the more intricate details of Bionicle’s lore from other children, who shared the legend like the Turaga elders in the story itself.
 There were gaps in the story begging to be filled by speculation in the years before Bionicle got around to addressing them.
 What were these advanced cyborgs doing in tribes on an island?
 Were there more than six Toa?
-Since Makuta didn’t have a set then, what was his true form like?
+Since Makuta didn’t have a set early on, what was his true form like?